To summarise: yes.

 – SEO – this is single-handedly THE most important thing I ever did to help with sales.
 Over the past year, I have had over 200,000 views on my items just from Etsy.
 I previously wrote a blog post about Etsy SEO (a definite read)

 – Great product photography and product descriptions – I’m also a photographer, so this came pretty naturally to me.
 I’m in the process of writing a blog post on this.
-If don’t have access to a good camera, it could be worth looking at hiring someone to do it for you (Fiverr, Elance, google and People Per Hour are good places to look for a product photographer or retoucher).
-If you can’t write well, it could also be worth looking to hire a writer to write your product descriptions (again Fiverr, Elance and People Per Hour are good places to look)
+If don’t have access to a good camera, it could be worth looking at hiring someone to do it for you (Fiverr, Upwork, google and People Per Hour are good places to look for a product photographer or retoucher).
+If you can’t write well, it could also be worth looking to hire a writer to write your product descriptions (again Fiverr, Upwork and People Per Hour are good places to look)

 Great product photography from Three Birds Nest – the 2nd best selling Etsy shop.
 For some of her advice check out this interview.